giacomo-folli/balls/README.md

 ## Fixes

 - Physics logic rewrite
-- Jitter in balls when they are close to each other
+- Fix jitter when objects are close to each other
-- Add collision handling to top wall too
+- Add collision handling to top wall too ✅

 ## New Stuff